AlvinSheng/SLG-Deep-Learning/Ch3/kannada.md

 library(keras)
 install_keras()             #only run this if you haven't before
 ```
 Now that you have all that taken care of we can begin with the our workflow.
-You'll learn more about what our book calls the "Universal Machine Learning Workflow"[^1] in Chapter 4, but I'll just list the key points here:
+You'll learn more about what our book calls the "Universal Machine Learning Workflow" in Chapter 4, but I'll just list the key points here:
 > 1. Define the problem and assembling a dataset
 > 2. Choosing a measure of success
 > 3. Deciding on an evaluation protocol